 If you click the arrow in the image below, you can then click on the numbers that appear and take a tour of the concept.

 The construction materials provided by this process tend to have a lot of flaws, but this can be compensated for by being generous with the amount of material used and building hefty things.
 In many cases that’s good enough.
 These were used to create the massive arches across the glazing of the atriums, for instance.
 Panels were created, then bent and joined into boxes, which were filled with a gravel and molten regolith mixture.
 Series of such boxes were then assembled to create each arch, including cables that run through grooves and channels, to pull the arch down against the pressure of the atmosphere in the habitat below.
 They were also used to create the columns and arches of the factory buildings outside, the walls and floors of the underground pressurized habs, and many elements of the gallery hab roofs.
-They continue to be used to fabricate the tiny homes of town residents, and a lot of furniture and kiosks and such.
+They continue to be used to fabricate the tiny homes of town residents, and furniture, kiosks and such.